Niklas Sundblad: Coaching career

 On October 22, 2008, Sundblad was named head coach of Herner EV, a minor league team in Germany.
 On December 3, 2009, he accepted a position as assistant coach with the Kölner Haie organization of the German elite league DEL.
 He served as head coach on an interim basis, when the club sacked Bill Stewart in November 2010, before returning to his role as assistant.

 Sundblad left Köln after the 2012–13 season, taking up an offer from fellow DEL team ERC Ingolstadt where he became head coach.
 After finishing the 2013-14 regular season in 9th place, Sundblad directed his team to one of the most surprising playoff runs in DEL history, making it to the finals where they defeated Köln to give ERC its first ever German championship.
 Following the championship, Sundblad did not come to terms on a new contract with ERC and parted ways with the club.

 In October 2014, Sundblad was named head coach of Kölner Haie to replace Uwe Krupp who he served under as an assistant coach during his earlier stint with the Haie organization.
 Köln were in 10th place in the DEL standings, when Sundblad was sacked on January 20, 2016.

 On January 5, 2017, he took over the head coaching position at Örebro HK of the Swedish Hockey League (SHL).
 He was fired from the role on December 4, 2018.

 Personal

-Sundblad is the father of two girls, Jessica and Madeleine.
+Sundblad is the father of two daughters, Jessica and Madeleine.